 As you can see, these are the results that were generated when I searched for ‘locksmith Sutton Coldfield’.
 Google is able to identify the location I am in and present results that it thinks are the nearest.
 From these results, you can see how competitive it can be for companies who want to rank locally because there are only 3 places that show up initially on the search results.
 Of course, there are more listed, but the majority of searchers expect a result straight away rather than trawling through a long list of pages.

-If you require this type of SEO, it’s important to claim a Google My Business Page and ensure your business details are consistent across things such as directory listings.
-This is because Google sees these as a ‘signal’ when it takes into account which business should rank for that location.
+If you require this type of SEO, it’s important to claim a Google Business Profile (aka GBP/GMB) and ensure your business details (known as a NAP) are consistent across third party directory listings.

 On-page SEO is the practice of making your website pages search engine friendly in order for them to rank.
 The most important on-page factor is the page title because it’s an accurate description of what your business does.
 Optimising these is essential to achieve higher rankings as you typically need to include the keyword in them.